1. Home

 What is a wall cloud?

-A wall cloud is a distinct, often circular lowering of a cloud base that forms beneath a severe thunderstorm.
-It is typically located in the vicinity of a rotating updraft or mesocyclone.
-Wall clouds are frequently associated with supercell thunderstorms and can be a visual indication of potential tornado development.
+A wall cloud is a rotating, often circular lowering of a cloud base beneath a severe thunderstorm, indicating the presence of a mesocyclone.
+While not all wall clouds produce tornadoes, they are strongly correlated with tornado formation in supercells.

 How does a wall cloud form?